Radiation Sciences

 The University of Iowa's radiation sciences educational programs are designed to provide students with opportunities for intellectual, professional, and social growth.
 Students learn with faculty members and instructors who are committed to radiation sciences education.

 Radiation sciences is one of two undergraduate majors in the field of medical imaging offered by the Carver College of Medicine.
-It encompasses radiologic technology, breast imaging, computed tomography, magnetic resonance imaging, cardiovascular interventional, diagnostic medical sonography, and radiation therapy programs.
+This program of study encompasses radiologic technology, breast imaging, computed tomography, magnetic resonance imaging, cardiovascular interventional, diagnostic medical sonography, and radiation therapy programs.
 The other undergraduate major in medical imaging is nuclear medicine technology; see Nuclear Medicine Technology in the catalog.
+The Radiation Sciences program also offers a Certificate in Radiation Sciences with five subprograms: breast imaging, cardiac interventional radiography, computed tomography, magnetic resonance imaging, and vascular interventional radiography.

-The Carver College of Medicine is located on the University of Iowa health sciences campus, which includes University of Iowa Health Care, one of the nation's largest university-owned teaching hospitals.
+The Carver College of Medicine is located on the University of Iowa health sciences campus, and is integrated within University of Iowa Health Care, which includes one of the nation's largest university-owned teaching hospitals.
 For information about the college's academic programs and resources, see Carver College of Medicine in the catalog.

 UI Health Care and the Carver College of Medicine have a proud academic tradition of preparing students for successful careers in the radiation sciences.
 Today, that tradition continues through its strong curriculum, quality clinical experience, and commitment to undergraduate education in the creation of images and treatment of patients using highly sophisticated equipment and techniques.